DbugTech/DT-Site/README.md

 ## how to use

-in the repo the `src` folder contains the files that will be compiled to create the final site.
+in the repo the `app/src` folder contains the files that will be compiled to create the final site.

 ### partials

 partials are reusable snippets of html of the site that you can import to any html file in the src folder

-partials are contained in the `src/partials` folder
+partials are contained in the `app/src/partials` folder

 to import a partial into a page, you import it using html comments in the following format